grimesbot/MRDA_LinearRegression_UI/README.md

 ### Is there a ratio cap?
 No, but games with a score ratio greater than 4:1 have less weight.
 These blowouts are less reliable data, so we use a formula to scale the weight based on ratio.
 For reference, a score ratio of 4:1 or less is weighted at 100%, 5:1 is weighted at 58%, 6:1 at 33%, 7:1 at 19%, and 8:1 at 11%, etc.

-### Are all games treated equally?
-Do we treat postseason games or older games differently?
+### Do we treat postseason games or older games differently?
 No, all games played within the Ranking Period are weighted using the same logic.
 A Champs game from 11 months ago is treated equally to a regular season game played yesterday.

 ### Where Do We Start?